eniac/quilt/README.md

 # Pre-requisites

-To reproduce our results you will need (1) a computing cluster with enough machines / CPUs, (2) a local machine that has SSH access to every node in the computing cluster, and (3) an account in [DockerHub](https://hub.docker.com/).
+To reproduce our results you will need (1) a computing cluster with enough machines / CPUs, each node can run `sudo` command without being prompted for a password (2) a local machine that has SSH access to every node in the computing cluster, and (3) an account in [DockerHub](https://hub.docker.com/).

 ## Computing cluster